jonathancaevans/PapersWithSentiment/README.md

 Install
 pip install -r requirements.txt

-This was built for Hack GSU 2022
+This was built for Hack GSU 2022:
+Hack GSU 2022 MLH Best Use of Google Cloud
+Hack GSU 2002 Meta's 1st Place “Build something that helps people better understand and/or critically evaluate scientific or political articles.”